Best Of17 min read

 • Staging on all plans (rare at this price range)

-• Google Cloud backend is genuinely fast
+• Google Cloud backend is legitimately fast

 Cons: